Bio

 He is the initial designer of the Eiffel method and language and has continued to participate in its evolution.
 He also directed the development of the EiffelStudio environment, compiler, tools and libraries through their successive versions.

 Earlier books include Object-Oriented Software Construction, (a general presentation of object technology, winner of the Jolt Award); Eiffel: The Language, (description of the Eiffel language); Object Success (a discussion of object technology for managers); Reusable Software (a discussion of reuse issues and solutions); Introduction to the Theory of Programming Languages.
-He has also authored numerous articles (see publication list) and edited or co-edited several dozen conference proceedings, including the 2005 “Verified Software“.
+He has also authored numerous articles (see publication list) and edited or co-edited several dozen conference proceedings”.

-Other activities include: chair of the TOOLS conference series (running since 1989, hosted at ETH since 2007, forthcoming session June 27 – July 2, 2011, in Zurich); director of the LASER summer school on software engineering (taking place every year since 2004 in early September in Elba island, Italy); member, and chair since 2009, of the IFIP TC2 committee (Software technology); member of the IFIP Working Group 2.3 on Programming Methodology; member of the French Academy of Technologies.
+Other activities include: chair of the TOOLS conference series ; director of the LASER summer school on software engineering (taking place every year since 2004 in Elba island, Italy); member of the IFIP Working Group 2.3 on Programming Methodology; member of the French Academy of Technologies.
 He is also active as a consultant (object-oriented system design, architectural reviews, technology assessment, patents and software litigation), trainer in object technology and other software topics, and conference speaker.
-Awards include ACM Software System Award, Fellow of the ACM, Dahl-Nygaard Prize, Harlan D. Mills Prize, and honorary doctorate from the Technical University (ITMO) of Saint Petersburg.
-Since 2011 he has been an adjunct research professor at ITMO, as holder of a newly created chair on Software Engineering and Verification.
+Awards include ACM Software System Award, Fellow of the ACM, Dahl-Nygaard Prize, Harlan D. Mills Prize, and honorary doctorates from the University of York in the UK and the Technical University (ITMO) in Saint Petersburg.

 Prior to founding Eiffel Software in 1985, Meyer had a 9-year technical and managerial career at EDF, and was for three years on the faculty at the University of California.
 His experience with object technology through the Simula language, as well as early work on abstract data types and formal specification (including participation in the first versions of the Z specification language) provided some of the background for the development of Eiffel.

-At ETH Zurich and ITMO he pursues research on the construction of high-quality software (see Web site of the ETH Chair of Software Engineering).
+His research covers many different aspects of software engineering but with a single unifying theme: how to produce high-quality software (see Web site of the ETH Chair of Software Engineering).

 VN:F [1.9.10_1130]